This page tries to address two questions:

 Please note that we're using the singular form "author" on this page, but it actually applies to all authors of a given article in case it is co-created by multiple people.

 Feel free to use these templates for the articles.
-Feel free to NOT use them and create your own layout too!
+Feel free to NOT use them and create your own layout too (it's enough to just set the margins)!

 Template donations for other software / other layouts are most welcomed!